LaunchCodeEducation/java-web-development/src/chapters/orm-part1/background.rst

 If we do not do these steps, then our application will not be able to use a persistent data source.

-As Chris noted in our video, while we can simply set the value of ``spring.datasource.username`` and ``spring.datasource.password`` to the value of the username and password, this is not best practice.
+As Chris noted in our video, while we can simply set the value of ``spring.datasource.username`` and ``spring.datasource.password`` to the value of the username and password, this is NOT best practice.
 We regularly commit our code to Github, meaning anyone who reads the code in our repository can see the username and password.
 While you can do it for the ``coding-events`` application, you do not want to do it in the future.